beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 There MUST NOT be more than one extension of the same type in a given extension block.

-In TLS 1.3, unlike TLS 1.2, extensions are renegotiated with each handshake even when in resumption-PSK mode.
+In TLS 1.3, unlike TLS 1.2, extensions are negotiated for each handshake even when in resumption-PSK mode.
 However, 0-RTT parameters are those negotiated in the previous handshake; mismatches may require rejecting 0-RTT (see {{early-data-indication}}).